top of page

 And so you keep pushing.

 Instead of winding down, you scroll late into the night.
-On Instagram, Facebook, TikTok, or you just get consumed by Wordle for hours... maybe with a glass of wine.
+You might find yourself on Instagram, Facebook, or TikTok, or maybe you just get consumed by Wordle for hours, perhaps with a glass of wine.

 And then you sleep like crap.

-So you over-caffeinate tomorrow morning and wash, rinse, repeat.
-It's not because you want to live this way, but it's because the Anxious Mind tricks you into believing you have to.
+So you over-caffeinate the next morning and wash, rinse, repeat.
+It's not because you want to live this way, but because the Anxious Mind tricks you into believing you have to.

 It motivates you with fear.